Highly rated local moving companies for St. Louis to Baltimore moves

 - Baltimore’s population is about 100% greater than St. Louis.

-- Baltimore and St. Louis are similarily walkable.
+- Baltimore and St. Louis are similarly walkable.

-- Baltimore has a bike-friendliness score 53 out of 100, which means it isn't as accessible to and safe for cyclists as St. Louis, which has a score of 58 out of 100.
+- Baltimore has a bike-friendliness score of 53 out of 100, which means it isn’t as accessible or safe for cyclists as St. Louis, which has a score of 58.

-- Baltimore and St. Louis have a similar crime rate.
+- Baltimore and St. Louis have a similar crime rate with scores of 72.72 and 69.65, respectively.

-Other things to consider for your St. Louis vs. Baltimore move
+Other things to consider for your St. Louis to Baltimore move

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.